AlvaDuan/AlvaDuan.github.io/Research.md

 <div class="abstract-text">
-   We document that college graduates predict their future occupation more accurately than those without a college degree.
-Based on this fact and additional evidence, we hypothesize that college graduates start their career with less uncertainty regarding their best fit in the labor market.
-We refer to this difference by education as the uncertainty channel.
-To quantify the uncertainty channel, we develop a life cycle search model where workers learn their best fit by sampling careers.
-A quantitative decomposition places a lower bound on the uncertainty channel's contribution to the gap in unemployment rates between college and non-college workers at 24%.
+   We propose that college graduates enter the labor market with less uncertainty regarding which career they are most productive in, and study how this characteristic contributes to the unemployment-education gap.
+We document several novel facts to support our hypothesis.
+Notably, college graduates predict their occupation more accurately than those without a college degree.
+We then develop and calibrate a life cycle search model featuring differences in uncertainty by education and learning about one’s best career fit.
+Our quantitative analysis suggests large disparities in uncertainty by education, and that such differences can explain a sizeable portion of the unemployment-education gap.
 </div>

 <!-- Add "Presentation" information -->